pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Glyph.md

     return codes in other character sets if the font doesn't have a Unicode character mapping, but most modern fonts do.

+- index()

+    The index number of the glyph in the font face.

 - is-outline()

     True if the glyph has a vector outline, in which case it is safe to